Tgithinji/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 8. To uppercase
 Write a function that prints a string in uppercase followed by a new line
 - Filename: `8-uppercase.py`

+### 9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
+Write a function that prints the last digit of a number
+- filename: `9-print_last_digit.py`